 Airport Transportation

-If you plan to land at the Vancouver International Airport in Richmond, you have the option of taking a taxi, using a ride-share service or using TransLink public transportation to get to your next destination in the Metro Vancouver area.
+If you plan to land at the Vancouver International Airport (YVR) in Richmond, you have the option of taking a taxi, using a ride-share service or using TransLink public transportation to get to your next destination in the Metro Vancouver area.
 Rates vary, depending on your destination and your mode of transportation.
 If you will be living in the city of New Westminster it is recommended that you take a taxi or use a ride-share service from the airport to your new home.

 Estimated costs of travelling from the Vancouver International Airport to New Westminster: